Are you interested in becoming a medical interpreter? Or do you wish to enhance your medical interpreting skills and become certified?

-This highly interactive course allows students to acquire critical knowledge through a variety of rich media content, while participating intensively in simulations.
-These simulations are not simple scenarios, but rather game-like environments where the student directly affects the outcome of the course’s practicum.
+This highly interactive course allows students to acquire critical knowledge through a variety of rich media content, while participating intensively in practical exercises that include simulations.
+These simulations are not simple scenarios, but rather virtual environments in which the student directly affects the outcome of the course’s practicum and gains valuable critical thinking and decision-making skills.

-To attain a certificate of completion for the medical interpreting course, and to gain access to the certification preparation course and practice test, the entire Comprehensive Medical Interpreting Course must be successfully completed.
+Course completion can take up to 90 hours and students have 12 months to finish.
+To attain a certificate of completion for the medical interpreting course, and to gain access to the certification preparation course and practice test, the entire comprehensive Medical Interpreting Program must be successfully completed.

 V.I.I.’s medical interpreting course includes: